quarterpastten/REF-2014-SQL-data-exploration/README.md

 4. For each UOA, multiply the GPA by FTE for that UOA

 The University of Leeds maintains that it ranks number 10 in terms of 'research power' - which will serve as a convenient sanity check for our query.
 To perform all this with PostgreSQL we end up with a fairly long query since we peforming a culmination of several mathematical functions.
-To reduce the number of subqueries here we use a view:
+To reduce the number of subqueries here I  use a view:

 ~~~~sql
 -- view